Aditya-138-12/Heli/README.md

 # Heli Voice Powered Enquiry System

 ## Overview
 The Heli Voice Powered Enquiry System is designed to provide responses to inquiries posed in voice format.
-Powered by the LLaMma 3 model from Grok Cloud, it leverages advanced language understanding to deliver accurate and contextually relevant information in response to spoken questions.
+Powered by the LLaMma 3 model from Groq Cloud, it leverages advanced language understanding to deliver accurate and contextually relevant information in response to spoken questions.

 ## Features
 - Voice-driven inquiry processing